-Dr. Heather Adams is a local restorative dentist in Rogers Arkansas that offers many types of dental implants for patients missing one, multiple or all of their teeth.
-She coordinates treatment with local oral surgeons or periodontists to bring her patients the very best tooth replacement option.
+Dr. Heather Adams is a local restorative dentist in Rogers Arkansas that offers many types of dental implants in Rogers, AR for patients missing one, multiple, or all of their teeth.
+She coordinates treatment with local oral surgeons or periodontists to bring her patients the very best tooth-replacement option.
 To understand why teeth implants are the best option, it’s important to understand what they are made up of and how they work.

 A Dental Implant Has 3 Parts